Aguero draws level with Henry as top overseas goalscorer in Premier League history | Goal.com

 Aguero draws level with Henry as top overseas goalscorer in Premier League history

-Manchester City’s Sergio Aguero has drawn level with Arsenal hero Thierry Henry as the leading foreign goalscorer in Premier League history, in scoring his 175th in the competition.
+Manchester City’s Sergio Aguero has drawn level with Arsenal legend Thierry Henry as the leading foreign goalscorer in Premier League history after netting his 175th in the competition.

-The Argentina international equaled the Frenchman’s tally in City’s match with Aston Villa on Sunday evening, scoring City’s third goal in a dominating display at Villa Park.
+The Argentina international equaled the Frenchman’s tally in City’s match with Aston Villa on Sunday, scoring City’s third goal in a dominant display at Villa Park.

-He smashed a rising shot goal from outside the box past Orjan Nyland in the 28th minute as the Blues ran riot over the relegation haunted Birmingham club.
+He smashed a rising shot goal from outside the box past Orjan Nyland in the 28th minute as the Blues ran riot over relegation-threatened Villa.

+175 - Sergio Agüero has tied Thierry Henry as the fifth-highest scorer in Premier League history with 175 goals; no player from outside of Great Britain has scored more goals in the competition than Agüero.
+Kun. pic.twitter.com/zJBhdd1H4q— OptaJoe (@OptaJoe) January 12, 2020

-Aguero is now only two goals behind the Premier League’s third all-time top scorer, former Chelsea midfielder, and current Blues boss Frank Lampard, and 12 behind Andrew Cole, who once starred for City’s fierce rivals Manchester United.
+Aguero is now only two goals behind the Premier League’s fourth all-time top scorer, former Chelsea midfielder and current Blues boss Frank Lampard, and 12 behind Andrew Cole, who once starred for City’s fierce rivals Manchester United.

 The 31-year-old has some way to go to overhaul the other two players ahead of him, who both scored more than 200 goals in their time in the league.